i-love-flamingo/flamingo-commerce/cart/Readme.md

 ### About charges
 If you have read the sections above you know about the different prices that are available at item, delivery and cart level and how they are calculated.

-There is something else that this cart modell supports - we call it "charges".
-All the price amounts mentioned is the previous chapters represents the value of the items in the cart default currency.
+There is something else that this cart model supports - we call it "charges".
+All the price amounts mentioned in the previous chapters represents the value of the items in the carts default currency.

 However this value need to be payed - when paying the value it can be that:
 - customer wants to pay with different payment methods (e.g. 50% of the value with paypal and the rest with creditcart)